-- 1. Two Tree River and tributaries

-- 2. Saugeen River and tributaries

-- 3. Gully Creek and tributaries

-- 4. Unknown Stan J

-- 5. Irvine Creek and tributaries

-- 6. Spencer Creek and tributaries

-- 7. Bronte Creek and tributaries

 - 8. Fourteen Mile Creek and tributaries

 - 9. Sixteen Mile Creek and tributaries

 - 10. Credit River and tributaries

 - 11. Humber River and tributaries

 - 12. Don River and tributaries

 - 13. Rouge River and tributaries

 - 14. Duffins Creek and tributaries

 - 15. Carruthers Creek and tributaries

 - 16. Lynde Creek and tributaries

 - 17. Holland River and tributaries

-Note that anthropogenic structures (for example, bridge piers, driveways, buildings) currently within critical habitat (including riparian vegetation, and meander belt and/or 30 m vegetated area) are specifically excluded; it is understood that maintenance or replacement of these structures may be required at times.21 Additionally, current agricultural production within the 30 m of riparian vegetation may continue, provided the function of the riparian vegetation is not diminished.
+Note that anthropogenic structures within the delineated areas that may be present within the riparian habitat are specifically excluded; it is understood that maintenance or replacement of these features may be required at times.
+Additionally, current agricultural production within the 30 m riparian vegetation may continue, provided the function of the riparian vegetation is not diminished.